duyanxi/duyanxi.github.io/_pages/about.md

 Currently, my research interests are

-- Optimization and application of 3D Gaussian Splatting.
+- Optimization and Application of 3D Gaussian Splatting.

 - 3D/4D Human Body Pose Estimation and Recovery.

-- Large-scale 3D Surface Reconstruction.
+- Multiple View Geometry and 3D Reconstruction.

 # 🔥 News
 - *2025.06*: I graduate from Southeast University and my graduate thesis was recognized as an excellent thsis by the School of Automation.